Applied causality to infer protein dynamics and kinetics: Results

-Inspection of Figure \ref{fig:genML_span}a shows that the competing ML methods BioEmu and AFc cover much larger areas of the space spanned by the slow degrees of freedom compared to AF2.
-This result is quantified in Figure \ref{fig:genML_span}b, where either AFc or BioEmu have the largest relative variance along the two slowest LE4PD modes for all studied sequences.
-However, as indicated by the last row of Figure \ref{fig:genML_span}b, this extensive span of the slow degrees of freedom can come at the cost of generating a large number of out-of-set structures.
+Figure \ref{fig:genML_span}a shows that the competing ML methods BioEmu and AFc span much larger volumes \eb{of the slow dynamical subspace} compared to AF2.
+This result is quantified in Figure \ref{fig:genML_span}b.
+However, as the last row of Figure \ref{fig:genML_span}b indicates, this large conformational volume can come at the cost of generating a large number of out-of-set structures.
 Strikingly, as shown in the SI, even though BioEmu can generate a relatively large number of structures that we quantify as out-of-set, removing these outlying structures has relatively little effect on either the dynamics or the $\tau_{\text{avg}}$ values.
-This result implies that BioEmu learns well the important structures in the folded ensemble of HIV-1 protease, since removing outlying structures only slightly affects the predicted dynamics and kinetics.
+This result implies that BioEmu learns well the relevant structures in the folded ensemble of HIV-1 protease.

-On the other hand, removal of the out-of-set structures from AFc ensmble has a more noticeable effect on both the predicted dynamics and kinetics.
-But, for all sequences, the predicted RMSF values remain greatly elevated nearly universally across the entire primary sequence for each variant studied even when outlying structures are removed.
-Thus, we conclude the AFc is doing a poorer job compared to AF2 at low MSA depths and BioEmu at learning the folded free-energy landscape of the HIV-1 protease variants.
+On the other hand, removing out-of-set structures from the AFc ensemble has a more noticeable effect on the predicted dynamics and kinetics.
+For all sequences, the predicted RMSF values remain greatly elevated nearly universally across the entire primary sequence for each variant even when outlying structures are removed.
+We conclude AFc is doing a poorer job compared to AF2 (at low MSA depths) and BioEmu at learning the folded free-energy landscape of the HIV-1 protease variants.
 The results for DiG are not shown because we find that the DiG structures span a negligible space around the crystal structure for all sequences, encoding essentially no functional dynamics.

-The quantitative performance of the studied ML methods are evaluated in Figure \ref{fig:genML_timescales}.
-As expect based on their increased span of the space of the slow LE4PD modes, BioEmu and AFc describe the relaxation behavior of the protein's residues at the 1000 ns simulation timescale at a level that is similarly efficacious to AF2 with an MSA depth of 8 (Figure \ref{fig:genML_timescales}a).
-For the dynamics shown in the 100 ns MD simulation, BioEmu is the most efficacious ML method for modeling the dynamics.
-At the 10 ns simulation timescale, using AF2 with an MSA depth of 512 is still the best option for modeling the dynamics.
+Figure \ref{fig:genML_timescales} quantitatively evaluates the ML methods' performance.
+BioEmu and AFc describe the relaxation behavior of the protein's residues at the 1000 ns simulation timescale at a level that is similarly efficacious to AF2 with an MSA depth of 8 (Figure \ref{fig:genML_timescales}a).
+For modeling the dynamics in the 100 ns MD simulation, BioEmu is the most efficacious.
+At the 10 ns simulation timescale, using AF2 with an MSA depth of 512 is still the best model.